OrangeII/SBC-indexes/README.md

 # SBN indexes

-Node.js scaraper for the SBN (Servizio Bibliotecario Nazionale) website to build an index of pages and their hierarchical structure.
+Node.js scraper for the SBN (Servizio Bibliotecario Nazionale) website to build an index of pages and their hierarchical structure.

 ## Installation